Loose coupling: In programming

 Coupling refers to the degree of direct knowledge that one component has of another.
-Loose coupling in computing is interpreted as encapsulation vs. non-encapsulation.
+Loose coupling in computing is interpreted as encapsulation versus non-encapsulation.

-An example of tight coupling occurs when a dependent class contains a pointer directly to a concrete class which provides the required behavior.
+An example of tight coupling is when a dependent class contains a pointer directly to a concrete class which provides the required behavior.
 The dependency cannot be substituted, or its "signature" changed, without requiring a change to the dependent class.
 Loose coupling occurs when the dependent class contains a pointer only to an interface, which can then be implemented by one or many concrete classes.
 This is known as dependency inversion.
 The dependent class's dependency is to a "contract" specified by the interface; a defined list of methods and/or properties that implementing classes must provide.
 Any class that implements the interface can thus satisfy the dependency of a dependent class without having to change the class.
-This allows for extensibility in software design; a new class implementing an interface can be written to replace a current dependency in some or all situations, without requiring a change to the dependent class; the new and old classes can be interchanged freely.
+This allows for extensibility in software design.
+A new class implementing an interface can be written to replace a current dependency in some or all situations, without requiring a change to the dependent class; the new and old classes can be interchanged freely.
 Strong coupling does not allow this.

 This is a UML diagram illustrating an example of loose coupling between a dependent class and a set of concrete classes, which provide the required behavior:

 For comparison, this diagram illustrates the alternative design with strong coupling between the dependent class and a provider: